sethjones348/sam-fit/docs/architecture.md

-# Sam Fit - Architecture Document
+# WODsApp - Architecture Document

 ## Overview
 A client-side only workout logging web application that allows users to upload photos of whiteboard workout notes, extract text using AI/OCR, and store/search workout history.
 Optimized for cost (essentially free) and single-user usage.